How to create proxies from ARRI files

 This block determines the quality of your offline proxy.
 Click on the step to open the settings form, and enter your preferred ‘Preset’ and ‘Size’ variables.
 For this demo, we'll use ProRes 422 and HD_2k respectively.

-Turn the workflow on, and you’ll have set an automatic transcoder for every video uploaded into a specified S3 Bucket folder.
-Imagine how quick and easy this 10 minute task will make handling dailies!
+With the workflow on, you’ll have set an automatic transcoder for every video uploaded into a specified S3 Bucket folder.
+Imagine how quick and easy this 10-minute task will make handling dailies!

 Insider tip > One thing to note while editing your proxies: keep the file metadata consistent with the raw.
 For ARRI files the source timecode and clip name are of particular importance — this makes it possible to reconnect your footage to the higher resolution project when needed.